What caused Holden to fail after 164 years of legendary car creations?

 From the 50-year stretch between 1950 to 2000, Holden won the Bathurst 1,000 20 times.
 At their peak, Holden sales soared to over 200,000 a year, accounting for nearly 35% of new car sales.

 Holden was huge.

-Rewind the clock to the early 1990s and Holden was shifting from strength to strength with a nearly 30% total market share dominance.
+Rewind the clock to the early 1990s, Holden was shifting from strength to strength with a nearly 30% total market share dominance.

-And in 2003 Holden’s last legendary chairman, Peter Hanenberger, said “We have the right people in place and we are financially very sound”.
+In 2003, Holden’s last legendary chairman, Peter Hanenberger said, “We have the right people in place and we are financially very sound.”

-This is off the back of a $265.6 million profit with more than 88,000 commodores sold that year.
-The commodore being the iconic modern Holden vehicle that encapsulated the spirit of the average Aussie dating back to 1978 when it was first released.
+This is off the back of $265.6 million in profits with more than 88,000 Commodores sold that year.
+The Commodore is the iconic modern Holden vehicle that encapsulated the spirit of the average Aussie dating back to 1978 when it was first released.

 That widely independent chairman, Peter Hanenberger, who guided Holden to success after success, retired.
-General Motors saw that as an opportunity to tighten their leash on Holden.
-And use Holden not only to sell to the Australian & New Zealand markets, but the entire Asian region.
+General Motors saw that as an opportunity to tighten their leash on Holden and use it not only to sell to the Australian & New Zealand markets but the entire Asian region.

-New leadership also saw the rising cost of living and cheaper competition over the horizon and instead of carving out a unique niche of Aussie beauts, they cut costs and in turn quality of Australia’s iconic brand to compete on the world stage.
+New leadership also saw the rising cost of living and cheaper competition over the horizon, so instead of carving out a unique niche of Aussie beauts, they cut costs and in turn quality of Australia’s iconic brand to compete on the world stage.

 Which of these cars, if any, show that they’re Aussie?
 Would you even remember owning one?